This Is How Airborne Multibeam Lidar Coastal Mapping in Paradise Is Done - 19/12/2019

 Given the region’s excellent water clarity, water penetration met expectations, achieving depths in excess of 40m.
 The extremely steep slope at the edge of the bank was delineated around the entire island chain.

 The huge quantity of geodata gathered by RAMMS during both phases of the project was also used for a highly detailed seabed classification product produced by Fugro’s GeoConsulting group, using innovative automated geoprocessing techniques.
-The approach used a variety of GIS products derived from the RAMMS digital terrain model and a normalised intensity mosaic to identify areas of specific morphology and texture, requiring much less manual mapping than traditionally used.
+The approach used a variety of GIS products derived from the RAMMS digital terrain model and a normalized intensity mosaic to identify areas of specific morphology and texture, requiring much less manual mapping than traditionally used.

 Building on Success

 The UKHO project provided the perfect opportunity for Fugro to commercially launch the RAMMS system.
 The good water clarity and relatively favourable conditions enabled Fugro to focus on producing great data in the absence of complications presented by more challenging areas.
-As a result and aided by constructive feedback from the UKHO, Fugro now has a more refined processing software and a more streamlined workflow that is already showing benefits on more rapid project turnaround.
+As a result, and aided by constructive feedback from the UKHO, Fugro now has a more refined processing software and a more streamlined workflow that is already showing benefits on more rapid project turnaround.